June 1, 2026 in ,

 Because guides are constantly sharing information about sightings and animal movements, visitors often have better opportunities to find wildlife than they would exploring independently.

-Visitors learn where wildlife lives, how to view animals responsibly, and how to enjoy Jasper's landscapes safely on their own after the tour.
+But the tours aren't just about spotting animals: visitors learn where wildlife lives, how to view animals responsibly, and how to enjoy Jasper's landscapes safely on their own after the tour.
+In Jasper, you're not seeing animals in an enclosure—you're watching them live their lives in a protected ecosystem.

 Here’s a few of Jasper’s best companies with wildlife-focused experiences.